Dolph Ziggler: In other media

-Ziggler appeared on the November 3, 2009 episode of Deal or No Deal with Maria Kanellis and Eve Torres.
+Ziggler appeared on the November 3, 2009, episode of Deal or No Deal with Maria Kanellis and Eve Torres.
 He appeared on Lopez Tonight on August 9, 2010.
 Nemeth appeared in a 2011 episode of Silent Library alongside Chris Masters, Trent Baretta, JTG, Caylen Croft, and Curt Hawkins.
 Nemeth made regular appearances on fellow WWE wrestler Zack Ryder's YouTube web series, Z!
 True Long Island Story, via his own segment named 'Ask Z Heel'.

 On February 1, 2012, Nemeth debuted WWEFanNation's WWE Download and was the host of the YouTube series.
 The official WWE Download playlist on YouTube described the series as "Dolph Ziggler's sarcastic wit vs. your videos" and each episode consisted of Ziggler reviewing both viral and WWE videos.
 A new episode of WWE Download was uploaded every Monday until the show ended on January 28, 2013, after 53 episodes but returned for one time only on September 30, 2014.
 In August 2013, Nemeth was cast by Max Landis to appear in the 2015 film Me Him Her.

 In 2016, Nemeth would appear in a series of ads advertising KFC. and 2017 In the ads, he dressed as KFC founder Colonel Sanders.
 The first ad notably had Nemeth cutting a promo on The Miz, who was dressed as a chicken.
 This led to a dark match where Nemeth, as Colonel Sanders, defeated Miz in a squash match.

 Nemeth began appearing on the Fox Business Network program Kennedy hosted by Lisa Kennedy Montgomery in 2017.
 As of 2018, he has appeared on the show 6-8 times.

-Ziggler is a playable character in the video games WWE SmackDown vs Raw 2010, WWE SmackDown vs Raw 2011, WWE '12, WWE '13, WWE 2K14, WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, and WWE 2K22.
+Video games

 Personal life

-Nemeth resides in Phoenix, Arizona.
-He is an avid fan of the Cleveland Browns.

 Nemeth has two brothers.
-His younger brother Ryan is also a professional wrestler, currently signed to AEW, who previously worked with WWE in NXT under the ring name Briley Pierce.
+His younger brother Ryan is also a professional wrestler that he teams with in TNA.
+Ryan previously worked with both WWE in NXT under the ring name Briley Pierce in the former promotion, and in AEW.
 His other brother, Donald, was sentenced to 15 years in prison after pleading guilty to involuntary manslaughter, kidnapping, and robbery for his role in a botched robbery attempt that led to the murder of a former Marine in January 2016.

 Nemeth is good friends with his former Spirit Squad teammates, particularly Michael Brendli, with whom he lived in Florida until 2008.
 He previously dated comedian Amy Schumer, who split up with him because she considered him "too athletic" in bed.

+Nicholas also maintains a close friendship with another professional wrestler, Ryback.

 Nemeth is fluent in American Sign Language.

+Nemeth is an avid supporter of his hometown football team Cleveland Browns.